SocketByte/.dotfiles-sway/README.md

 ./dotfiles/install_full.sh
 ```

-After installation you just need to reboot your PC.
+After installation the script will automatically reboot your PC.

 ### Only Sway

 This is for people that are _very cool_ and made it past the Arch Way's installation process.
 This script will install Sway and other important utilities.
 (And dotfiles, of course)

 Of course like in the full script - you really should look into what you're installing.
-And you will find some fancy configuration options too!

 Running the script is magically easy!